All Episodes

 I live on a road.

-Uh I drive on a road to get here, and I'm real close to a bridge, real close to bridges.
+I drive on a road to get here, and I'm real close to a bridge, real close to bridges.

 Well, I've been running a business for about 20 years, and I have a road in front of my business, but I don't have a bridge.

-I was wondering who do I contact in the Obama administration to get myself a bridge so my business can be more successful.
+I was wondering, who do I contact in the Obama administration to get myself a bridge so my business can be more successful?

 Well, it's a great point.

-Um maybe the fastest thing could be to do to move somewhere where there's a bridge.
+Maybe the fastest thing could be to do to move somewhere where there's a bridge, much faster than to have one built.

-But you know, you're you're um uh you're very kind.
+But, you know, you're very kind.

-You obviously you've been listening to this program a long time.
+Obviously, you've been listening to this program a long time.

-Because you're wanting to following your passions, and whatever obstacles are put in your way, you try to find a way around them or over them or whatever.
+And whatever obstacles are put in your way, you try to find a way around them or over them or whatever.

-Uh Ray, I'm really glad you called.
+Ray, I'm really glad you called.

 I appreciate it.